sparkfabrik/company-playbook/content/resources/role-iac-mid-developer.md

 </span>

-* You learn new, useful skills, taking advantage of any opportunity but discussing possible negative impacts on your duties with your team mates.
+* You realize solutions that fulfill business goals, matching our high quality standards, as defined with your team.

 <span class='score only-print'>